 “No drinking songs!”
 Tildy laughed.

 “Fine, fine.
 According to your mother, you’re too young to properly enjoy those anyways.
 Ah, yes.
 I have one.”
-And so he began to sing:
+And so he began to sing as they walked:

 Beneath the bridge

 Beware the troll!

 Up from hole.

 As stern as rock